 Documenting animals in the wild

 Our Citizen Wildlife Monitoring Project volunteers are on the front lines, tracking wildlife where state and federal agencies don’t have the resources to go, from the Washington Cascades to the Kettle Crest to British Columbia.

-Confirming presence of rare carnivores and other animals informs land management decisions upon which our wildlife depend.
+Confirming the presence of rare carnivores and other animals informs land management decisions upon which our wildlife depend.
 It also helps guide our conservation programs and priorities, and those of state and federal agencies.
 And it's people like our citizen monitors, with boots on the ground as citizen scientists, gathering the essential data and photos.

 Interested in volunteering?
 Get involved - contact Alison Huyett